alpyen/fpga-mediaplayer/README.md

 This is a beginner project on hardware development with FPGAs and VHDL to create a system that can play audio and video through an FPGA.

-A FPGA development board -- here a Digilent Basys3 -- fetches audio and video data stored on the on-board flash memory chip, decodes them and drives a Digilent i2s2-PMOD for audio output and a custom designed LED matrix as the video display.
+A FPGA development board -- here a <a href="https://digilent.com/reference/programmable-logic/basys-3/start">Digilent Basys3</a>
+-- fetches audio and video data stored on the on-board flash memory chip, decodes them and drives a <a href="https://digilent.com/reference/pmod/pmodi2s2/start">Digilent i2s2-PMOD</a>
+for audio output and a custom designedLED matrix as the video display.

 Originally the idea was to drive one of these standard Arduino LED shields (14x9 pixels) but that plan was scrapped due to the very low resolution.